The Lucky Leprechaun Cocktail

 - Slice Pineapple into disks and use a shamrock cookie cutter to make pineapple floaters.
 Mix all ingredients above into a pitcher and chill prior to serving.

-You can garnish these sweet little cocktails with these easy pineapple shamrocks.
-Float shamrock on top of drink, to serve them perfectly chilled.
-I used a small shamrock cookie cutter, to cut out the shamrocks out of pineapple and then froze them so they could double as ice cubes. *Please note that this post may contain affiliate links for your convenience.
+You can garnish these sweet little cocktails with these easy pineapple shamrocks, which can be dyed green by soaking in food coloring overnight.
+Float a frozen shamrock on top of drink, to serve them perfectly chilled.
+Here I used a small shamrock cookie cutter, to cut out the shamrocks out of a pineapple, soaked them for a few hours in green food coloring and then froze them so they could double as ice cubes. *Please note that this post may contain affiliate links for your convenience.
 These involve no extra cost to you, but may result in me receiving a small commission – for which I am very grateful!
 You can view my full advertising disclosure here.

 Stock The Bar Cart: